 How we protect you

-We send our emails through a secure provider.
+- emails are sent via a secure provider.*

 - Always log out when you’re finished.

 - Check your account balance, transaction history, and login history regularly, and report anything suspicious to us as soon as you spot it.

 - Use a strong, unique password for each account or website, and change passwords regularly (at least every 6 months).

 - Never give your password to another person, including family and friends.

 - Avoid using a public Wi-Fi network while making transactions or submitting confidential details.

 - Use trusted devices, protected with the latest anti-virus and security software.